rwaldron/tc39-notes/es7/2017-01/jan-24.md

 AWB: The list administrators of this are Brendan Eich and myself.
 If someone else wants to be an administrator on that list, I am sure Brendan and I would be happy about that.
 There isn't a lot of work but occasionally something does come in.

-I.S.: I think this is an example for another TC39 tool, that was popular for a few years, and maybe now is slowly disappearing.
+IS: I think this is an example for another TC39 tool, that was popular for a few years, and maybe now is slowly disappearing.
 It is a real challange for us, how to archive all this for long-term.

 ## ECMA262 Status Updates--countdown to ES2017